Co-management for Windows 10 devices

 Many customers want to manage Windows 10 devices in the same way they manage mobile devices using a simplified, lower cost, cloud-based solution.
 However, making the transition from traditional management to modern management can be challenging.

 Co-management enables you to concurrently manage Windows 10 devices by using both Configuration Manager and Intune.
 It’s a solution that provides a bridge from traditional to modern management and gives you a path to make the transition using a phased approach.

-- Immediate use of Intune features
+Immediate use of the following Intune features:

 How to configure co-management